Tutorial: Generate an app using AI

 Data: Where you define entities, their fields, sample data, and data actions to define the data models of your app.

-App settings: Where you define settings for your app, including app roles, which are used to define role-based visibility of pages for your end users.
+App settings: Where you define settings for your app, including app roles, which you use to define role-based visibility of pages for your end users.

 A left-side navigation menu, which contains resources based on which tab you're viewing.